OBSERVABILITY PLATFORM

 Datasets are part of the Trace Control Plane, which also includes trace behaviors and head and tail sampling rules.
 You need administrative access to use the Trace Control Plane.

-2. In the navigation menu select Control > Trace Control Plane.
+To access trace datasets, in the navigation menu, click Go to Admin and then select Control > Trace Control Plane.

 View datasets